DataDog/documentation/content/graphing/dashboards/template_variables.md

 ## Template variables and Logs

-Template variables works by default on Log widgets as Metrics and Logs share the same tags.
+Template variables work by default on Log widgets, as Metrics and Logs share the same tags.
-However it is possible to define specific Log Template variable based on your [Log Facets][4].
-Those template variable starts with `@`.
+Additionally, it is possible to define specific Log Template variables based on your [Log Facets][4].
+Those template variables starts with `@`.

 https://cl.ly/2z332F3p152f